ChristianHallerX/Deeplearning.ai/Tensorflow in Practice Specialization/README.md

  Exercise notebooks of Dr. Andrew Ng's and Laurence Moroney's ML/DL course.

  If the notebooks do not get displayed on the first try, press "releoad" as often times as needed until they show.

+ Notebooks were by standard presented in Google CoLab (Linux).
+I re-wrote many of them to run on my Windows machine to allow for faster model training.

 ## Notebooks